Home

 If you want to explore the diversity of single malt whiskies, The Glenlivet has plenty of expressions to choose from.
 Our Founder’s Reserve smooth scotch whisky, for example, is a tribute to the man who started it all, George Smith and exhibits classic flavours against a creamy, smooth texture.
 And we also have a range of aged whiskies, including our 25-year-old single malt.

-To learn more about the wonderful complexities of whisky, check out our whisky guide and selection of whisky facts.
+To learn more about the wonderful complexities of whisky, check out our whisky guide and how to store whisky.
 Be sure to also browse our whisky cocktails for inspiration for your next pour.